yashmadan123/FabConRTITutorial/Lab_Files/Exercise-3.md

     ![](media/image_task10_step06up2.png)

 1. Now repeat the same steps for the file **products.csv** to create a delta table for this file as well.
-At the end of this step, you should have 2 delta tables in your lakehouse created from the 2 csv files you uploaded.
+At the end of this step, you should have 2 delta tables in your lakehouse created from the 2 CSV files you uploaded.

 1. Your lakehouse should look like this: